Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 With a green sweater and beige chinos

-Besides, if you look closely at this photo, you don't notice anything?
+Besides, if you look closely at this photo, don't you notice anything?

 With a western shirt and Maharishi pants